Candida Martinelli's Italophile Site

 The main Florentine glassworks were eventually at Casino di San Marco, and artistic glass objects were often produced as gifts for foreign dignitaries and for the Grand Duchy's properties.

-One of Francesco's better known hobbies was his Venetian lover, Bianca Cappello.
-After Francesco's wife died suddenly at the young age of 30 (yes, people did assume she was murdered, but no, it's not yet been proved) he arranged for the death of Bianca's Florentine husband (yes, this is sure), then he promptly married Bianca, against the family's wishes.
+After Francesco's wife died suddenly at the young age of 30 (yes, people did assume she was murdered, but no, it's not yet been proved) he married Bianca, his longtime lower, against the family's wishes.

 Francesco may have gone to such lengths because he and his first wife had failed to produce a male heir.
 He clearly hoped he could produce one with Bianca, a woman he also happened to love.
+Piero adopted Bianca's daughter, Pelligrina.

 Bianca was a crafty one, who when she realized they could not conceive children together (because of syphilis, possibly), purchased a child from a poor woman and tried to pass him off as their child saying a fairy-goblin brought him, or some such nonsense.